nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Clears all entries from SocialBook.

-* All entries even those not currently shown in the list will be cleared.
+* Both unarchived and archived entries, including those not currently shown in the list, will be deleted.

 Examples:
 * `find n/John` followed by `clear` will delete all persons in SocialBook and not just those with `John` in their names.